Dotrar/hpoon/README.md

     hpoon @[name]           | retrieve marked file with name

-Can only mark files and directories that exist, but can retrieve marks that no longer exist on the filesystem.
-Names will be stripped to be letters only; if stripping occurs, will print out the name
+Can only mark files and directories that exist, but can retrieve marks that no longer exist on the filesystem

 ## Examples: